-- Moral rights, namely: - the right to the paternity of the performance; - the right to claim that his name/pseudonym be indicated or communicated in each show and each utilisation of the recording thereof; and - the right to claim the observance of the quality of the performance and to oppose to any substantial change or any infringement of his rights, that would damage the performer's honour or reputation. - Patrimonial rights, namely the right of fixation of the performance, the right to reproduce, distribute, lease or lend the fixed performance, the right to import in order to commercialise on the internal market the fixed performance, the right of broadcasting and public communication, unless the performance has been already fixed or broadcasted with the performer's permission, in which case the performer is only entitled to a fair remuneration, the right to make the fixed performance available for the public to have access to it at any time and in any place, and the right to transmit the fixed performance by cable.
+- Moral rights, namely: - the right to the paternity of the performance; - the right to claim that his or her name or pseudonym be indicated or communicated in each show and each utilisation of the recording thereof; and - the right to claim the observance of the quality of the performance, and to oppose to any substantial change or any infringement of his or her rights, that would damage the performer's honour or reputation. - Patrimonial rights, namely: - the right of fixation of the performance; - the right to reproduce, distribute, lease or lend the fixed performance; - the right to import in order to commercialise on the internal market the fixed performance;

+- the right of broadcasting and public communication, unless the performance has been already fixed or broadcast with the performer's permission, in which case the performer is only entitled to a fair remuneration; - the right to make the fixed performance available for the public to have access to it at any time and in any place; and - the right to transmit the fixed performance by cable.

-11 Are other 'neighbouring rights' recognised?
+13 Are other 'neighbouring rights' recognised?
 How?

-Without prejudice to copyright holders, the neighbouring rights are recognised in favour of performers, producers of phonograms and audio-visual recordings and radio and television broadcasters for their own shows and programs, without such being construed as a limitation to authors' rights.
+Without prejudice to copyright holders, the neighbouring rights are recognised in favour of performers, producers of phonograms and audio-visual recordings, and radio and television broadcasters for their own shows and programs, without such being construed as a limitation to authors' rights.
 The neighbouring rights confer to their holders prerogatives similar to author's rights.

 In addition to the neighbouring rights, the Romanian Copyright Law also recognises a sui generis right in favour of the makers of databases.

-12 Are moral rights recognised?
+14 Are moral rights recognised?

 Yes.
-Please refer to the answer to question 5 above.
-Also, for performers' moral rights, please refer to the answer to question 10 above.
+Please refer to question 7.
+In addition, for performers' moral rights, please refer to question 12.